Doris Wishman: Later life and final films

 After the failure of A Night to Dismember, Wishman moved to Coral Gables, Florida, in the mid-1980s, where she found work in an adult-novelty store.
 Interest in her work began to slowly increase due to the home video release of many of her films through Something Weird Video.
 A cult following started to form and Wishman was honored at the New York Underground Film Festival in 1998 and appeared twice on Late Night with Conan O'Brien, one of which she was interviewed with Roger Ebert.
-When she returned in 2001 she had three new projects.
+When she returned to filmmaking in 2001, she had three new projects.
 Wishman won Best Comeback Kid at New York Underground Film Festival for the drama film Satan Was a Lady starring Honey Lauren, unrelated to her 1975 pornographic film of the same name.
-The others included a sex comedy called Dildo Heaven, released in 2002 and Each Time I Kill, which had cameos from John Waters, Linnea Quigley, and Fred Schneider, the singer of the B-52s.
+The others included a sex comedy called Dildo Heaven, released in 2002, and Each Time I Kill, which had cameos from John Waters, Linnea Quigley, and Fred Schneider, the singer of the B-52s.